 Also ask about your potential admissions counselor’s experience in higher education.
 Consultants who have degrees from top schools themselves not only know what it takes to gain admission, but can also help you understand what life is like there and how best to prepare.

 Your family will be spending a lot of time working with your admissions consultant.
 It’s important you find a good personality fit.

 Most consultants offer a free initial consultation during which you can learn more about their approach, ask questions, and get a chemistry check.
 If you intend to work with your private admissions consultant in person, try to have this meeting face-to-face, too.

 Remember, this is a long-term relationship, not a transaction.
-You’re looking for someone who’s not only an expert in college or private school admissions, but who also can provide emotional support during the process—someone who knows when to push your child and when to nurture.
+You’re looking for someone who’s not only an expert in college admissions, but who also can provide emotional support during the process—someone who knows when to push your child and when to nurture.